-White Sox game tonight postponed; will play doubleheader on Friday
+White Sox game postponed; team to play doubleheader Friday

 CHICAGO — After a rough seven-game losing streak the past week, which included a three-game sweep in Cleveland, the White Sox were hoping for a chance to snap out of their losing ways on Thursday night.